fgamador/lifetimekata/exercises/05_lifetimes_on_types/README.md

 was open for the whole running of the program, but the second was scanned in inside a loop?

-In that case, the compiler would insist that the scanned in value was saved for the whole of the program, which would not be ergonomic.
+In that case, the compiler would insist that the scanned-in value be saved for the whole of the program, which is not actually necessary.

-## Exercise: Two Lifetimes on a Struct
+## Exercise: Two lifetimes on a struct

-In this exercise, we will be modifying a small program which finds the unique words between two strings.
-At the moment, it does not have any lifetime annotations, and therefore does not compile.
+In this exercise, we will modify a small program that finds the unique words between two strings.
+At the moment, it does not have any lifetime annotations and therefore does not compile.

-Our goal is to return a struct that contains all the unique words from the first string, and all the unique words from the second string.
+Our goal is to return a struct that contains all the unique words from the first string and all the unique words from the second string.
 They should have separate lifetimes.